Step Back into History and Help Us Tell The Stories of Pine Grove Cemetery!

 Toronto Mississippi examines the power of hope and despair when people focus on what they have lost in life, versus what they have not yet discovered, and explores the concepts of disabilities, resilience, responsibility and tolerance The play focuses on Jhana, a developmentally challenged young adult, who, despite limitations, constantly seeks to reach out and grasp all she can from life.
 She is spontaneous, creative and curious.
 What limits her most are the adults in her life, who, despite their intact abilities, are crippled by loss and fear.
 Ironically, it is Jhana who carries a message of hope and has the ability to make her family whole.

-The production will be directed by Theatre 3×60’s Joan Etienne, and features Durham based actors Carolyn Goff, Graeme Powell, Michael Serres and Nicole Vezeau in the cast.
-There will be pre/post performance programming offered at all venues.
-For schools there is also an accompanying study guide, with supporting activities, available for additional workshops.
+The production is be directed by Theatre 3×60’s Joan Etienne, and features Durham based actors Carolyn Goff, Graeme Powell, Michael Serres and Nicole Vezeau in the cast.

-The Theatre 3×60 School and Community Tour takes place from March to end of April, 2017, with public performance dates listed above.
-Public performances are PWYC (pay what you can, suggested $20) at the door.
-Limited preferred general seating can be reserved, in advance only, for $20/ticket.
+This special encore staged reading is PWYC (pay what you can, suggested $15) at the door.
+Limited preferred general seating can be reserved, in advance only, for $15/ticket.

 The Cast of Toronto Mississippi